GoogleChrome/web.dev/src/site/content/en/blog/field-data-in-the-web-vitals-extension/index.md

 ---
-title: Find your way with field data in the Web Vitals extension
+title: Find your way with field data in the Web Vitals extension update
 subhead: The Web Vitals extension now shows you where your local experiences are in relation to real user experiences in the field.
 description: The Web Vitals extension now shows you where your local experiences are in relation to real user experiences in the field.
 authors:
   - rviscomi
-date: 2021-06-30
+date: 2021-07-02
 hero: image/STd8eW8CSiNp5B1bX0R6Dww2eH32/KwcWeCZ6LoIfTLRgVxp4.png
 alt: The Milky Way galaxy with a pin labeled You Are Here
 tags: